PECOS-packages/PECOS/docs/development/DEVELOPMENT.md

   rejected, even though NumPy treats any single negative dimension as inferred.
 - `fill()` does not coerce values by truthiness or parse numeric strings.
 Convert values explicitly instead of relying on behavior such as a non-empty string becoming `True`.

+Three more migration boundaries currently need local workarounds:

+- Advanced indexed assignment and boolean-mask reads are not available yet (#482).
+Use scalar assignment or explicit selection locally, and collapse the workaround when indexed access lands.
+- Elementwise `Array ^ Array` is not available yet (#458).
+For arrays already known to contain only binary values, elementwise inequality has the same result; do not use that substitution for general integers.
+- Spell NumPy's `dtype=float` as `dtype=dtypes.float64`, especially with `asarray()`, to preserve NumPy's 64-bit width explicitly.

 Elementwise comparison returns a boolean `Array`, and `array_sum()` accepts it directly -- counting mismatches needs no cast: